Mother Teresa to be made Catholic saint in September - paper

 VATICAN CITY Mother Teresa of Calcutta, the Nobel laureate who dedicated her life to helping the poorest of the poor, will be made a saint of the Roman Catholic Church in September 2016, an Italian Catholic newspaper reported on Thursday.

-Avvenire, the official newspaper of the Italian Catholic bishops conference, said on its website that Pope Francis had earlier on Thursday approved a decree recognizing a miracle attributed to her intercession with God.
+Avvenire, the official newspaper of the Italian Catholic bishops conference, said on its website that Pope Francis had earlier on Thursday approved a decree recognising a miracle attributed to her intercession with God.

 Mother Teresa, who died in 1997 at the age of 87, was beatified in 2003 by the late Pope John Paul.
 Beatification, which requires one miracle, is the last step before sainthood.

-Avvenire said the second miracle attributed to the intercession of Mother Teresa, which is required for canonization, involved the inexplicable healing of a man who was suffering from a deadly brain disease.
+Avvenire said the second miracle attributed to the intercession of Mother Teresa, which is required for canonisation, involved the inexplicable healing of a man who was suffering from a deadly brain disease.

 Family members prayed to Mother Teresa and he recovered, leaving doctors at a loss to explain how, the newspaper said.